-There are many kinds of?processing methods for advanced ceramic materials.
-The production of advanced ceramics should be based on its shapes.
+There are many kinds of processing methods for advanced ceramic materials.
+The production of advanced ceramics should be based on their shapes.
 Different forming methods need to be combined with different bonding agents.
 Common ceramic forming methods are listed as follows.

 Dry pressing is also known as press forming.
-This method puts granular or fibrous plastic into a mold cavity at a certain molding temperature, and then adds mold to a press during operation.
-With this method, the powder can become a certain shape of the embryo body.
+This method puts granular or fibrous plastic into a mold cavity at a certain molding temperature and then adds mold to a press during operation.
+With this method, the powder can become a certain shape of the embryo's body.

 The dry pressing method is one of the most commonly used ceramic forming methods and has many advantages such as simple processing, simple operation, short cycle, high efficiency, and easy realization of automated production.
 In addition, the ceramic produced by the method has the characteristics of high density, accurate size, small shrinkage, high mechanical strength, and good electrical properties.

 There are friction and pressure loss between the walls of the powder particle mold, resulting in uneven distribution of the density of the embryo so that the ceramic product is prone to cracks or multiple layers.
 In addition, due to the complicated manufacturing process and high cost, it is difficult to produce large-scale ceramics using dry pressing.